dantsec/GameOfLife/README.md

 Simulation Settings:
   -g, --gens <num>      Set the number of generations to simulate.
 Default: 5 -p, --prob <num>      Set the probability (0–100) of a cell being alive at start.
-Default: 80% -m, --mode <num>      Set the simulation mode (0: Normal, 1: Iterative, 2: Movie, 3: Creator).
+Default: 80% -m, --mode <num>      Set the simulation mode (0: Normal, 1: Interactive, 2: Movie, 3: Creator).
 Default: 0

 General:
   -h, --help            Show this help message and exit.